IIT-PAVIS/Social-Distancing/README.md

 # Social-Distancing
 Social-Distancing is an open-source project for automatically estimating interpersonal distance from uncalibrated RGB cameras.
 The software can be freely used for any non-commercial applications to assess compliance with safe distances.
-The code is open and can be improved with your support, please contact us at socialdistancing@iit.it if you will to help us.
+The code is open and can be improved with your support, please contact us at socialdistancing@iit.it if you would like to help us.

 <img src="./social-distancing.gif" alt="output"/>